Are you considering retiring to Costa Rica – the best trendy getaway?

 If this is the case, you may qualify for the Residency for Retirees (Pensionado) category.
 Furthermore, out of all the other categories, you will find that the Pensionado is your best choice.
 Of course, the payment must originate from an eligible source, such as a retirement plan company, social security, or the government.
 Retirees, by the way, do not pay taxes on income coming from outside Costa Rica.

 If you’re married and want to bring your spouse or children down, then they’ll be counted as dependents.
 Since new residents renew their status every two years, they demonstrate that they have spent the appropriate number of days in CR.
 A temporary resident can apply for permanent residency after three years.
-As a matter of fact, with permanent residency, one can enjoy all of the rights of a Costa Rican citizen except that they cannot vote.
+As a matter of fact, with permanent residence, one can enjoy all of the rights of a Costa Rican citizen except that they cannot vote.

 • Proof of $1000 US per month income from permanent pension source or retirement fund;